PaddlePaddle/XWorld/xrobot/API.md

 # Rendering
 ## Playground

 The playground is essential to the simulation environment and rendering engine.
-Here we define the width and height of the virtual camera, and also select the rendering quality and assign it to a dedicated GPU (if you have a multi-GPU system)
+Width, height, rendering quality and gpu id must be assigned by user.

 Rendering Quality can be chosen between low and normal.
 The low quality rendering is relatively fast and low memory usage, however, it only provides the most essential rendering functionalities.
 The normal quality rendering increase the contrast, reduces the jagged edges and enables the shadowfrom directional light but all these improvements will sacrifice the rendering speed.
 Exposure control is also available in normal rendering quality.
-To switch to low-quality mode, change the "RENDER_QUALITY_NORMAL" to "RENDER_QUALITY_LOW"
+To switch to low-quality mode, change the "NORMAL" to "LOW"

 |          Low Quality         |            Normal Quality          |
 |:----------------------------:|:----------------------------------:|